dendronhq/dendron-site/vault/dendron.topic.hierarchies.md

 ## Summary

 Dendron organizes your notes into hierarchies.
-These are `.` ("dot" or "period") delimited markdown files.
+These are `.` ("dot" or "period") delimited Markdown files.

 ## Example
 Below is a hypothetical hierarchy for a file tree: